Leadership Inference for Multi-Agent Interactions: Experiments Results

 In \cref{fig:silqgames-nonlq-leader-2-position}, we report the solution for a particular (arbitrarily chosen) simulation.
 Both agents' motion follows the incentive structure of the game: the distance between the two agents decreases, as does the distance from $\agent{2}$ to the origin.
 As expected, $\agent{1}$ exerts more control effort than $\agent{2}$ due to $\agent{2}$'s leadership role and $\agent{1}$'s incentive to constrain $\agent{2}$'s position.
 Finally, we note that $\agent{1}$'s motion changes sharply towards the end of its trajectory.
 Here, the unicycle comes to a stop and moves in reverse.
 These results demonstrate that, for a game with nonlinear dynamics and convex, nonquadratic costs, \ac{SILQGames} converges to a solution that appears consistent with the dynamics and costs.

 \textbf{Timing.} We collect elapsed times for each iteration of \NonLQNumSims{} \ac{SILQGames} simulations on AMD Ryzen 9 5900x 12-core processors.
-An iteration of \ac{SILQGames} runs in a mean of $\SI{0.49}{\second}$ with a standard deviation of $\SI{0.29}{\second}$.
+The per-iteration runtime (with standard deviation) of \ac{SILQGames} is $0.49 \pm \SI{0.29}{\second} $.
+We note that straightforward but nontrivial optimizations (i.e., more principled step size selection, numerical optimization techniques, etc.) such as those used in other iterative game solvers \cite{peters2020inference,lasse2020mastersthesis} have been shown to improve computational efficiency.